 Conference Schedule

-Check out the schedule below for last year’s SOAR Student Leadership Conference.
-An updated schedule for SOAR 2024 will be available soon!
+Check out the schedule below for this year’s SOAR Student Leadership Conference.

 -

 Registration for the SOAR Student Leadership Conference will open at 8:30 AM.
-Registration tables will be set up in the Richcraft Hall Atrium where you will receive a name badge, lanyard, and personal copy of the conference schedule.
+Registration tables will be set up in the Richcraft Hall Atrium where you will receive a name badge, lanyard, and information about the conference program.

 -